alkihis/busy-bird/README_file_helper.md

 ```

 #### pwd
-Get current "root" working directory of the instance.
+Get current working directory of the instance.
 This method do *not* use Promises !
 ```js
 helper.pwd(); // => string